 PayPal subscription vs LottoMatic membership

-Each LottoMatic membership is connected to a PayPal subscription.
-Each LottoMatic membership is active for as long as the corresponding PayPal subscription is paid for.
+Each LottoMatic membership is connected to a PayPal subscription and each LottoMatic membership is active for as long as the corresponding PayPal subscription is active and paid for.

 Cancel/stop the recurring payments